jliljebl/flowblade/README.md

 These are in the repository */docs* folder.

-# Forum, Webpage and Contact
+# Forum, Webpage

+For questions and discussion on Flowblade we have a [User Forum](https://github.com/jliljebl/flowblade-forum).

 [The project webpage is here](http://jliljebl.github.io/flowblade/).

-For questions and discussion on Flowblade we have a [Google+ group](https://plus.google.com/u/0/communities/103860400113389238474) available.
-There will be some updates on what is happening with the project too.
+# Contact

 Use the **Issues** tab to give bug reports or to make feature requests.